Home / Blog / Business financial ratios

 Net profit margin = net income / revenue

-Return on assets (ROA) measures how effectively a company uses its assets to generate profit.
-It is calculated as:
+• Return on assets (ROA): Indicates how effectively a company uses its assets to generate earnings.

 ROA = net income / total assets

-Return on equity (ROE) assesses how well a company uses shareholders’ equity to generate profit.
-It is calculated as:
+• Return on equity (ROE): Reveals how well a company utilizes shareholders’ equity to generate profit.

 ROE = net income / shareholders’ equity